 by Susan McCarthy

 A brain dump is a simple technique that can ease your mind by getting your thoughts on paper.
-Instead of feeling like there's an endless list of things to do in connection to emptying your parent's estate, you can see what you want to accomplish.
+Instead of feeling like there's an endless list of things to do in connection to decluttering, you can see what you want to accomplish.

 A few years back I worked with a woman who would rattle off everything she needed to do after work and “joke” that she hoped she wouldn’t forget to do any of the tasks.
 Not to be obvious or anything, but I suggested that she write down her list and then number the order she wanted to tackle the tasks.